zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - @param string $field the name of the form field
     \-- form_hidden
         \-- html_base - add the hidden field
+    \-- form_session_token
+        \-- html_base - the hidden anti-csrf field carrying the session token that the server validates on a submit
     \-- form_end_with_submit
         \-- html_base - end a html form with save, cancel and optional delete buttons
     \-- button_submit